Video report by ITV News Royal Editor Chris Ship

 In a somber moment the princes then paused to read some of the messages left for Diana before walking over to the crowds and collecting their flowers to lay at the gates on their behalf.

-Princes William and Harry were just 15 and 12 when their mother The Princess of Wales died on 31 August 1997 in Paris and only recently have they opened up about the personal anguish they experienced and the grief they still feel at her death.
+Princes William and Harry were just 15 and 12 when their mother The Princess of Wales died on 31 August 1997 in Paris and only recently have they about the personal anguish they experienced and the grief they still feel at her death.